 Key Ably features and capabilities

-Ably is underpinned by a globally-distributed, autoscaling network consisting of 16 datacenters and 307 edge acceleration points of presence.
+Ably is underpinned by a globally-distributed network of datacenters and edge acceleration points of presence.

 Client SDKs for every major programming language and development platform.

 Pub/sub APIs with rich features, such as message delta compression, multi-protocol support (WebSockets, MQTT, Server-Sent Events), automatic reconnections with continuity, presence, and message history.

 Global fault tolerance and a 99.999% uptime SLA.